Written by:

 According to: Editorial Policies

-If the conversation moves to WhatsApp, the probability of a customer moving closer to checkout increases.
+Every e-commerce brand eventually realizes the same truth: If the conversation moves to WhatsApp, the probability of a customer moving closer to checkout increases.

 The WhatsApp API isn’t just another messaging option.
 For many e-commerce businesses, it becomes a core layer that supports every stage of the customer journey.

-Here’s how it typically maps across the funnel:
+Here’s how it typically maps across the funnel.

 | Stage | Customer Needs | WhatsApp + Wati Solution |